How to Strengthen the Bond With Your Difficult Child - Baby Chick

 Share

 Do you ever feel yourself on the edge of despair after having had yet another argument with your child?
 You asked her to do something simple like put on her coat (and you’re already running late).
 But your request resulted in a screaming tantrum, toys breaking, yelling, crying, and an all-out battle scene.
 Worse yet, you feel terrible about how you dealt with it.
 You may have a difficult child on your hands.
 But don’t lose hope.
-Sometimes the most beautiful relationships are born out of struggle.
+Sometimes, the most beautiful relationships are born out of struggle.

 There are many ways to strengthen the bond with your difficult child.
-Let’s, for a moment, consider what the term “difficult child” actually means.
+For a moment, let’s consider what the term “difficult child” actually means.
 We sometimes find that conflict is often present with a particular person.
 This experience may be temporary.
 But it can also be challenging, exhausting, and even cause us to feel despair.
 This is true among family members and our relationships with our children.

-1. Try to understand the root cause.
+1. Try to Understand the Root Cause

 The first step in strengthening the bond with your difficult child is understanding the circumstances and causes of their behavior.
 Numerous things can influence your child’s challenging behavior.
 It could be their age and the boundaries they are testing as per normal childhood development.
 Or perhaps circumstances in the home or at school.
 Maybe even physical or mental health, developmental delays, social-emotional growth spurts, or a clash in personality with your own.